rsandz/Incident-Response-Project/README.md

 Setup
 =====
-Before deploying, go to index.php (in root folder) and change the environment variable to production
+Before deploying, go to index.php (in root folder) and change the environment variable to `production` or if you are developing this app, change it to `development`.
+Example: `define('ENVIRONMENT', 'production');`

 A copy of the database has been provided in the setup folder.
 Import this into a database.
 Edit the configuration files in: